google-deepmind/fancyflags/README.md

 ## "Auto" flags for functions and other structures {#auto}

+`fancyflags` provides several "auto" functions for generating flags corresponding to callables, dataclasses and mappings.
+In these functions, the type information and default values are inferred from a provided callable or example structure.

+This is more concise than spelling out individual items like `ff.Float(...)`, and provides stronger static analysis support via typed containers such as dataclasses.

+### `DEFINE_auto`

-`fancyflags` also provides `ff.DEFINE_auto` which automatically generates a flag declaration corresponding to the signature of a given callable.
+`ff.DEFINE_auto` automatically generates a flag declaration corresponding to the _signature_ of a given callable.
 The return value will also carry the correct type information.

 For example the callable could be a constructor